stewenson/learn2code_reactCourse/README.md

 # React iTunes mini app
-It is a simple React application, created using a learn2code course
+It is a simple React application, created using a learn2code course.

+You can try this app on http://itunes.martinbaliak.sk
 ## Technologies used

 1. React hooks